YuzhenYe/WET/README.md

 :panda_face: Take-home exercises.
 Write up the code, compile and test!

-- CrazyFun.cpp, in this program, you need to declare two integers, give them proper names, and make up your own function as crazy as possible, using the two variables, and display the result.
-You can refer to [VarFun.cpp](https://github.com/YuzhenYe/WET/blob/master/firstCodes/VarFun.cpp), which involves a very simple function (c = a + b).
+- CrazyFun.cpp, in this program, you need to declare two integers, give them proper names, and make up your own crazy function using the two variables, and display the result.
+You can refer to [this VarFun.cpp](https://github.com/YuzhenYe/WET/blob/master/firstCodes/VarFun.cpp) (or the one you wrote), which involves a very simple function (c = a + b).
 - CourseGrade.cpp, the program asks user to type in a score (0-100) and displays "pass" if the score is greater than or equal to 60, otherwise display "fail".
+Use a if-else branching structure.
 You can refer [HelloYou.cpp](https://github.com/YuzhenYe/WET/blob/master/firstCodes/HelloYou.cpp) about getting user's inputs.
 Briefly, this is how you do:

 ```
 int score;
 cout << "Please type a score: " << endl; //display a prompt to tell the user to type in a score
 cin >> score; //using cin to assign what the user types in to variable score
 ```
+- [Challenge] AddFunc.cpp, your program asks the user to type in an integer, and adds numbers from 1, 2, 3, and so on all the way up to the number the user gives.
+For example, if the user types in 5, your program needs to report 15 (since 1 + 2 + 3 + 4 + 5 = 15).
+For this problem, you need to use for loop, although you can come up with other smarter ways to compute the answer without using the loop!

 Week 3 (next week -- 05/09/2018)
 - Different ways to get user's inputs (data): argv, cin, and reading from a file!